cstubben/euPMC/README.md

 install_github("cstubben/euPMC")
 ```

-Try searching Europe PMC using the Shiny app to view some example tables and plots.
+Try searching Europe PMC using the Shiny app to view some example tables and plots
+(specific terms like Yersinia pestis virulence with a few hundred matches over many years work best).

 https://cstubben.shinyapps.io/euPMC/